balena-io-modules/balena-request/README.md

 <a name="module_request.send"></a>
 ### request.send(options) ⇒ <code>Promise.&lt;Object&gt;</code>
 This function automatically handles authorization with Resin.io.
-If you don't have an API key environment variable, the request is made anonymously.
+If you don't pass an API key, the request is made anonymously.
 This function automatically prepends the Resin.io host, therefore you should pass relative urls.

 **Kind**: static method of <code>[request](#module_request)</code>